wp-plugins/facebook-page/readme.txt

 * As this is the first version of this package, so there is no change.

 == Upgrade Notice ==

+= 1.1.4 =
+Conflicting with other plugin CSS like "SyntaxHighlighter Evolved" is fixed.

 = 1.1 =
 New Small Header Feature from Facebook is added to the plugin.